Highlights from the Ratings and Financial Report for Intercontinental Exchange Inc. (ICE)

 Is It Worth Investing in Intercontinental Exchange Inc. (NYSE :ICE) Right Now?

-Intercontinental Exchange Inc. (NYSE:ICE) scored a price-to-earnings ratio above its average ratio, recording 17.98 x from its present earnings ratio.
-Plus, the 36-month beta value for ICE is at 0.84.
+Intercontinental Exchange Inc. (NYSE:ICE) scored a price-to-earnings ratio above its average ratio, recording 17.84 x from its present earnings ratio.
+Plus, the 36-month beta value for ICE is at 0.85.
+Opinions of the stock are interesting as 14 analysts out of 21 who provided ratings for Intercontinental Exchange Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse